John Moore (Irish politician): State funeral

 After he died, Moore was buried in the cemetery of Ballygunner Temple in Waterford.
 The location of his grave was forgotten until it was rediscovered by chance in 1960.
-On 12 August 1961 his remains were exhumed and conveyed under Army Guard to Castlebar.
-On 13 August 1961, after funeral mass in Castlebar, Moore's remains were reinterred at The Mall in Castlebar at a state military funeral attended by President Éamon de Valera, the Taoiseach, Seán Lemass, several TDs, the ambassadors of Spain and France, and some of John Moore's living descendants.
+On 12 August 1961, his remains were exhumed and conveyed under Army Guard to Castlebar.
+On 13 August 1961, after a funeral mass in Castlebar, Moore's remains were reinterred at The Mall in Castlebar at a state military funeral attended by President Éamon de Valera, the Taoiseach, Seán Lemass, several TDs, the ambassadors of Spain and France, and some of John Moore's living descendants.

 The inscription over Moore's grave reads: